SGNovice/Disease-detection-using-chest-xrays/README.md

 The mathematical function of Mila is shown as below:
 ![Mila](https://user-images.githubusercontent.com/37798451/63227901-4df66b80-c209-11e9-8e8b-1ab785410177.PNG)

+### Encryption of model and dataset
+Healthcare data is particularly sensitive and if we face the risk of exposing sensitive patient data.For ensuring security and privacy of the dataset, we have implemented encrypted learning.
+To ensure encryption of model is done on demand and portability of classes we have implemented this in below manner.
+* We encrypt patient data before it reaches our model.
+* We make the model available as a service, and we protect our intellectual rights, as regards the gradients and model parameters.

+Below are the configurations to achieve above two cases
+* Name Of Class: ModelEncryptor
+* Attributes: shares(shareholders), model(encrypted model)
+* Methods: encrypt_data(encrypts image data to be classified), predict(classifies the image)

 ## Results
 ### Dataset 1: Mixed Dataset (PA and AP) using β-Mish activation function